-Required Instructional Materials: Larson/Edwards, Calculus, 12th Edition, 2022 Loose-leaf textbook with WebAssign access code

-Publisher: Brooks/Cole, Belmont, CA
+Required Instructional Materials:

+Larson/Edwards, Calculus, 12th Edition, 2023 Loose-leaf textbook with WebAssign access code Publisher: Brooks/Cole, Belmont, CA

-ISBN Number: 9780357774816 (Loose-leaf textbook with WebAssign access code) Note: The NTCC Bookstore link is at www.ntcc.edu
+ISBN Number: 13: 978-0-357-74913-5 (Loose-leaf textbook with WebAssign access code)

+Note: The NTCC Bookstore link is at www.ntcc.edu

-Optional Instructional Materials: none
+Optional Instructional Materials: None

-Minimum Technology Requirements: Graphing Calculator is required.
+Minimum Technology Requirements:

+Graphing Calculator is required.
 TI-84 is preferred, but other models may be approved by the instructor.
 Students must have daily access to a computer and broadband internet service to take this course.
 The computer should have Windows XP SP3 or later or MAC OS X10.3 or higher.
+You will need Office 2003 or higher.
 The operating system can be checked by right clicking on the "My Computer" icon on the home screen.
-You may not be able to complete your assignments on your smartphone.
+The Word processing system can be checked by going to "Start" and clicking on "All Programs."
+You may not be able to complete your assignments on your smartphone, a tablet, or a Chromebook.
 It is recommended that you use Safari, Google Chrome, or Firefox as a browser with the Blackboard LMS (learning management system).